“I don’t know if you’ve ever noticed this, but first impressions are often entirely wrong.“

 When I was a youngster I had a really bad habit of judging people based upon the first impression that formed in my mind immediately after meeting them for the first time.

-Luckily, I learned a long time ago that the first impression that forms in the human mind is just as likely to be wrong as it is to be right.
+However, I eventually learned that the first impression that forms in the human mind is just as likely to be wrong as it is to be right.

 This wasn’t a revelation that came to me like a sunburst breaking through the clouds on a rainy day.
 It was actually the culmination of several events.